Bordered manifolds with torus boundary and the link surgery formula

-In this section, we compute some examples.
+In this section, we perform several example computations.
 In Section~\ref{sec:blow-ups} we compute the effect of adding a $\pm 1$ framed meridian to a link component.
 We show that it corresponds to a simple bimodule.
 In Section~\ref{sec:solid-tori}, we compute the type-$D$ module for a $p/q$-framed solid torus.
 We show that the type-$D$ module for a $p/q$-framed solid torus recovers the rational surgeries formula of Ozsv\'{a}th and Szab\'{o} \cite{OSRationalSurgeries}.
 Additionally, we show that the type-$D$ modules for solid tori recovers the surgery exact triangle by exhibiting a homotopy equivalence

 for all $n\in \Z$.